 The conceptual linchpin used to market both Strieber’s and Walters’s stories was the idea, made nascent by William Morrow and the media coverage but rarely actually asserted by them in direct terms, that their experiences were “PROOF!” that aliens and UFOs existed.
 The suggestion of veracity in Walters’s case was technological–“the photos can’t be faked!”–whereas in Strieber’s case it was reputational–“A trusted member of the New York literati says these things happened, and he’s not lying!”
 Media campaigns for both hoaxes trumpeted polygraph (lie detector) results; Strieber and Walters both passed polygraph examinations several times.
 Both media campaigns relied upon the opinions of psychologists who testified that neither Strieber nor Walters were crazy.
 (Communion, in fact, even contains a verbatim letter from a psychological expert declaring Strieber to be sane).
 Of course polygraphs are not very reliable, and one need not be insane to make up stories about alien abductions.
 Strieber, in fact, seems to really believe he was abducted by aliens; his case appears to involve an unusually strong form of confabulation (belief in false memories) and a healthy dose of cognitive dissonance, which is common in the world of flying saucer belief.
 But the marketing in both cases was flimsy and disingenuous.
 The Polaroids could be, and were, faked; and a trusted member of the New York literati, though not lying, did peddle stories that were patently not true.
 In both cases the public was deceived.

 So much for Walters and Strieber.
 Why, though, did hundreds of people in Gulf Breeze claim, for years afterwards, that they saw strange lights in the skies or even their own encounters with flying saucers?
+(Note: a former resident of Gulf Breeze contacted me and told me that the town is adjacent to both a busy regional airport and a military airfield, so there are constantly aircraft in the skies).
 Why do people have such an instinctive need to believe in these things, even when they’re obvious fakes?
 Belief is a curious thing; sometimes it spreads like a communicable disease.
 A good example would be the strange epidemic of windshield pitting that occurred in Seattle in 1954, a well-documented case of collective delusion.
 Belief that there is other intelligent life in the universe is quite rational and indeed supported by probabilities, but that rational concept is too often used to justify a leap to any number of irrational conclusions, from Adamski’s crude fakery in the 1950s to the notion that aliens sometimes interrupt television broadcasts to tell humans to make nice and stop fighting.
 These leaps are motivated by emotion, not by reason.
 There seems to be something inherently unsatisfying to many people about a world that can be explained rationally by experts.
 The existence of a world governed primarily by belief, and especially pleasing or intriguing beliefs, seems much more comforting.
 Tapping into this desire is usually good business, if you know how to do it.